-To access Accessibility Services, contact on either campus: Accessibility Navigator (AN)- Julieann Lofthouse, julieann.lofthouse@snpolytechnic.com.
-Brantford Campus, Office A102A, 226-493-1245 ext.
+To access Accessibility Services, contact on either campus: Accessibility Advisor- Julieann Gardner, Julieann.gardner@snpolytechnic.com Brantford Campus, Office A102A, 226-493-1245 ext.
 7260

-You can also connect with the Acting Director of Student Affairs, Hailey Thomas Wilson at hailey.thomas-wilson@snpolytechnic.com.
+You can also connect with the Acting Director of Student Affairs, Hailey Thomas at hailey.thomas@snpolytechnic.com.